 Andrew Yang, another presidential candidate, said Monday he wants to impose a 10 percent value-added tax (VAT) on Big Tech companies like Amazon and Google.

 Sen. Elizabeth Warren (D-Mass.) wrote a blog post last week detailing her plan to close loopholes and establish a flat corporate tax rate of 7 percent, which White said makes more sense than other Democrats’ calls to tax wealthy individuals, like Sen. Ron Wyden’s (D-Ore.) plan to tax unrealized capital gains.
-Sen. Cory Booker (D-N.J.) wants to overhaul the tax code, which is more optics and showboating than realistic.
+Sen. Cory Booker (D-N.J.) wants to overhaul the tax code, which is more optics and showboating than realistic, White said.

 “[Warren’s plan] strikes me as a very sensible direction to be going in,” White said.
 “Get rid of the loopholes, have a a flat tax, that makes lot of sense.”